6 Things To Consider When Using Open Source Data

 Book your free demo with us to see how having all your investigation tools in one effective platform can benefit your organisation’s AML investigations.

-Component # 4: Intelligently automate what you can
+Component # 4: Automate what you can

 The wholly manual handling of open source data limits the effectiveness of open source investigations.
-Intelligent automation (IA) focuses on automating less valuable, manual and time-consuming processes — such as collecting and categorising data from multiple sources.
+Intelligent automation focuses on automating less valuable, manual and time-consuming processes — such as collecting and categorising data from multiple sources.
 IA makes it possible to process thousands of search results across a range of sources, categorising, filtering and flagging risks in a short amount of time.
-This stands to drastically speed up investigations, ensuring that no relevant stone remains unturned and that available insights are always recognised, understood, and acted upon.
+This drastically speeds up investigations, ensuring that no relevant stone remains unturned and that available insights are always recognised, understood, and acted upon.

 Strategies to help